Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 7 min read
+Melasma clinical guidance image Melasma 8 min read

-Eczema guide for family and caregivers.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for family and caregivers.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains first-line and step-up treatment options with practical UK-focused next steps for online dermatologist care.

-Many patients ask whether Eczema can be managed safely online.
+Many patients ask whether Melasma can be managed safely online.
 For family and caregivers, this guide explains first-line and step-up treatment options in clear and practical language.

 During online review, clinicians check severity, red flags, and treatment suitability. care plans are built around response, tolerability, and clinical safety boundaries.
-If warning signs appear (widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering), urgent NHS pathways should be used.
+If warning signs appear (rapid painful change, bleeding lesion, or atypical irregular pigmented growth), urgent NHS pathways should be used.

 • Clinical focus: care plans are built around response, tolerability, and clinical safety boundaries.